idblr/Plague_Coyote_Climate/README.md

 This repository includes [R](https://cran.r-project.org) scripts used to calculate a spatial relative risk function in  'covariate space' and render the figures found in the following peer-reviewed manuscript:

 Buller ID, Hacker GM, Novak MG, Tucker JR, Peterson AT, Waller LA.
-(2024) Multiple "spaces": using wildlife surveillance, climatic variables, and spatial statistics to identify and map a climatic niche for endemic plague in California, U.S.A. *Spatial and Spatio-temporal Epidemiology*, 51:100696 DOI: [10.1016/j.sste.2024.100696](https://doi.org/10.1016/j.sste.2024.100696) PMID: XXXXXX
+(2024) Multiple "spaces": using wildlife surveillance, climatic variables, and spatial statistics to identify and map a climatic niche for endemic plague in California, U.S.A. *Spatial and Spatio-temporal Epidemiology*, 51:100696 DOI:[10.1016/j.sste.2024.100696](https://doi.org/10.1016/j.sste.2024.100696) PMID:[39615975](https://pubmed.ncbi.nlm.nih.gov/39615975/)

 <table>
 <colgroup>